Deep technical comparison

 ComisOpenClaw

-Single src/ directory (~3K source files) plus 82 extensions.
-Single tsconfig, pnpm workspace.
+Structured src/ (~5K source files) plus 21 workspace packages and 130+ extensions. pnpm workspace.

 Comis